spatialnetworks/fulcrum-guide-to-data-collection/data-collection-101.md

 _What insights can we gather?
 What does the data suggest?_

 After defining the original purpose for collecting, gathering, and processing your data - comes the analysis of the results.
 Analyzing the information collected from your survey provides the answer to what you were originally motivated to find out - and sometimes more!
 A thorough evaluation of the findings from your data may suggest conclusions which were only hypothesized before.
-If your analysis can replace subjective decision support with measurable facts, you can have more confidence.
+If your analysis can replace subjective decision support with measurable facts, you will have more confidence.